Fitch Affirms Commerzbank AG's SME Structured Covered Bonds at 'AA'; Outlook Stable

 RATING SENSITIVITIES

-(i) the IDR is downgraded by 5 or more notches to 'B+' or lower;
+occurs: (i) CBK's IDR is downgraded by eight or more notches to

 The Fitch breakeven OC for the covered bond rating will be